vitaliishchudlo/youtube_statistics_graph/README.md

 # Media Group Ukraine - test task
 ### This is a test task for Media Group Ukraine company, for the position of Data Engineer.
+### The main purpose of the script was - getting statistics (count of views, likes, dislikes, comments), from the specified YouTube channel (default - FootballTVUA), from each video for the period from the first to the last day of the last month.
+Use this statistics to graph.
+To get statistics - use YouTube API.

 ## How to start script: